TLG Organizational Practices and Procedures

 • Provide conduits for information exchange and learning;

-• Assist in development of the technical aspects of the remedial design and implementation decision-making;
+• Assist in development of the technical aspects of the remedial program implementation decision-making;

-• Other matters as may be directed by the Basin Commission.
+• Other matters as may be directed by the BEIPC.

 TLG FUNCTIONS

-The Technical Leadership Group is being established as the Board’s primary technical advisory body on all activities related to implementation of Records of Decision, the Lake Management Plan, and other technical or regulatory issues put forward to the Board.
-In coordination with the Executive Director, the TLG is charged to advise the Board on the development of work plans and funding plans, technology development, demonstration/pilot project development, remedial priorities, and coordination with related activities in the Basin.
-Specific responsibilities of the Technical Leadership Group include the following.
+The TLG was established as the Board’s primary technical advisory body on all activities related to implementation of Records of Decision (ROD) and the Record of Decision Amendment (RODA) in Operable Units 2 and 3 of the Bunker Hill Superfund Site and other technical or regulatory issues put forward to the Board.
+In coordination with the Executive Director, the TLG is charged to advise the Board on the development of work plans, accomplishment reports, technology development, demonstration/pilot project proposals, and coordination with related activities in the Basin.
+Specific responsibilities of the TLG include the following.

-1. In collaboration with the Executive Director, develop and recommend to the Board one- and five-year Basin Commission work plans, including establishment of annual project priorities and budgets, as well as design and implementation of planning and construction projects.
+1. In collaboration with the Executive Director, develop and recommend to the Board one- and five-year BEIPC work plans.

-2. Support and advise the Board on the exercise of its authorities to implement the Commission work plan.
+2. Support and advise the Board on the exercise of its authorities to implement the BEIPC work plans.

-3. Coordinate with agencies having authority and expertise or active resource management and restoration activities to help implement the Commission’s work plan.
+3. Coordinate with agencies having authority and expertise or active resource management and restoration activities to help implement the BEIPC work plans.

-5. Consider Citizen Coordinating Council (CCC) comments on the design and development of recommendations/products for Board consideration and decision.
+4. Consider Citizen Coordinating Council (CCC) comments on program and project proposals.

-6. Make recommendations regarding the evaluation and oversight of Basin monitoring and reporting, as provided in the Commission’s annual or five-year work plan(s) or required by Records of Decision.
+5. Make recommendations regarding the evaluation and oversight of Basin monitoring and reporting, as provided in the BEIPC annual or five-year work plans or required by RODs and the RODA

-Project Focus Teams established on an ad hoc basis by the TLG may be assigned to design and develop proposed remedial action implementation plans, coordinate with the Executive Director to define and develop detailed budget estimates for specific remedial projects, or undertake any other projects directed by the TLG.
-The Project Focus Team(s) shall present their recommendations to the TLG for consideration and recommendation to the Board.
+Project Focus Teams (PFT) established on an ad hoc basis by the TLG may be assigned to develop or review proposed Basin remedial or environmental improvement action plans or undertake any other actions directed by the TLG.
+The PFTs shall present their recommendations to the TLG for consideration and recommendation to the Board.

 MEMBERSHIP

-Membership criteria: The TLG serves as a multi-disciplinary technical advisory group to the Basin Commission Board.
-Members of the TLG shall consist of representatives from federal, state, tribal, and local governmental entities with regulatory or land management responsibilities in the Coeur d’Alene Basin that are or may likely be affected by remedial actions undertaken under the auspices of the Basin Commission.
-Each governmental entity that meets the membership criteria shall nominate to the Technical Leadership Group up to two (2) individuals to act as the entity’s primary representatives on all matters to be accepted by the Board.
+Membership criteria: The TLG serves as a multi-disciplinary technical advisory group to the Board.
+Members of the TLG shall consist of representatives from federal, state, tribal, and local governmental entities with regulatory or land management responsibilities in the Coeur d’Alene Basin that are or may likely be affected by remedial or resource restoration actions undertaken in the Basin.
+Each governmental entity that meets the membership criteria shall nominate to the TLG up to two (2) individuals to act as the entity’s primary representatives on all matters to be accepted by the Board.

 TLG ORGANIZATION/STRUCTURE

-Chairperson: The TLG shall be chaired by an individual (chairperson or chair) who shall assume or delegate to others the following responsibilities:
+Chair: The TLG shall be chaired by an individual (chair) who shall assume or delegate to others the following responsibilities:

-1. Insure that information is shared with all TLG members.
+1. Ensure that information is shared with all TLG

-2. Work with other TLG members, Basin Commission Staff, and facilitator to schedule TLG meetings and develop TLG meeting agendas.
+2. Work with other TLG members and BEIPC Staff to schedule TLG meetings and develop TLG meeting agendas.

-4. Facilitate or arrange for TLG conference calls and arrange for call summaries to be posted on the Basin Commission website.
+4. Facilitate or arrange for TLG conference calls and arrange for call summaries to be posted on the BEIPC website.

-5. Insure that TLG meeting summaries and other information are posted to the Basin Commission web page.
+5. Insure that TLG meeting summaries and other information are posted to the BEIPC website.

-7. Act as the primary contact with the Basin Commission Board for TLG issues.
+7. Act as the primary contact with the Board for TLG

-8. Insure that TLG documents (work plans, etc) are distributed for review to the TLG membership.
+8. Insure that TLG documents (work plans) are distributed for review to the TLG membership.
 Incorporate TLG comments.

-9. Prepare and make presentations to the Board regarding TLG activities and recommendations.
-Insure that presentations represent TLG recommendations and differing viewpoints.
+9. Prepare and make presentations to the Board regarding TLG activities and ensure that presentations represent TLG recommendations and differing viewpoints.

-10. Insure that the Project Focus Teams are functioning and providing information to the TLG.
+10. Ensure that the PFTs are functioning and providing information to the

-The chair position shall be selected by the individuals appointed by the governmental entities represented on the Basin Commission Board (Coeur d’Alene Tribe, Kootenai County, Benewah County, Shoshone County, State of Idaho, State of Washington, and the United States of America).
-The chairperson’s and vice-chairman’s terms of office shall be one year.
-If a vacancy occurs, and a vice-chair has been named, that person shall fill the chair’s vacancy for the unexpired term.
-If no vice-chairperson is named, the entities responsible for selecting the chair would be asked to name a new individual to assume the chairperson’s responsibilities for the unexpired term.
+The Chair position shall be selected by the individuals appointed by the governmental entities represented on the Board (Coeur d’Alene Tribe, Kootenai County, Benewah County, Shoshone County, State of Idaho, State of Washington, and the United States of America).
+The Chair’s and Vice-Chair’s terms of office shall be one year.
+If a vacancy occurs, and a Vice-Chair has been named, that person shall fill the chair’s vacancy for the unexpired term.
+If no Vice-Chair is named, the entities responsible for selecting the Chair would be asked to name a new individual to assume the chairperson’s responsibilities for the unexpired term.

-Vice-Chairperson: The TLG may also elect a vice-chairperson, as appropriate, using the same process established for electing the chairperson.
-The vice-chairperson would serve as chairperson in the absence of the chairperson.
-In the event the chairperson was unable to continue to serve, the vice-chairperson would assume the chairperson’s responsibilities for the unexpired term.
+Vice-Chair: The TLG may also elect a Vice-Chair, as appropriate, using the same process established for electing the chairperson.
+The Vice-Chair would serve as chairperson in the absence of the chair.
+In the event the chairperson was unable to continue to serve, the vice-chair would assume the chair’s responsibilities for the unexpired term.

-Project Focus Teams: The TLG or the Basin Commission Board may establish ad hoc technical “Project Focus Teams” to lead site-specific remedial design and implementation planning activities or to consider specific regulatory or technical issues of interest to the TLG membership or Basin Commission.
-Project Focus Teams shall be composed of a manageably-sized group of individuals having global or project-specific interests in projects or who provide important project expertise.
-Ideally, each Project Focus Team shall be led by an individual/s appointed by the governmental entity/ies responsible for implementing the project under consideration.
-In cases where multiple projects are linked to a PFT group or a diverse set of activities are involved, a PFT group may select a lead person who is not directly in financial charge of the work tasks.
+Project Focus Teams: The TLG or the Board may establish ad hoc technical “Project Focus Teams” to lead implementation planning activities or to consider specific regulatory or technical issues of interest to the TLG membership or BEIPC.
+PFTs shall be composed of a manageably sized group of individuals having global or specific interests in programs or projects or who provide important expertise.
+Ideally, each PFT will be led by an individual/s appointed by the governmental entity/ies responsible for implementing the program or project under consideration.
+In cases where multiple projects are linked to a PFT group or a diverse set of activities are involved, a PFT group may select one lead person.
 The roles, responsibilities, and composition of various PFT groups and lead persons may vary from project to project and over time.
-The TLG Project Focus Team leads shall interact with and seek timely comment from the CCC representatives assigned to the project for which they are responsible.
-Project Focus Teams shall report findings, recommendations, or proposed plans to the TLG for discussion and formal recommendation to the Board.
+The TLG PFT leads shall interact with and seek timely comment from the CCC representatives assigned to the work for which they are responsible.
+PFTs shall report findings, recommendations, or proposed plans to the TLG for discussion and formal recommendation to the Board.

 Advisors: The TLG may, as a group, invite other technical experts to act as TLG advisors on specific issues of interest.
 These individuals do not act as any group’s representatives and are not members of the TLG.

-Basin Commission Staff support: To the extent practicable, Basin Commission Executive Director and staff shall provide administrative support to the TLG and be responsible for making logistical arrangements, distributing agendas and meeting materials up to five (5) days in advance of a TLG meeting, providing public notice of formal meetings, and developing meeting summaries.
-As well, the Executive Director or Basin Commission staff can help arrange opportunities for the TLG to interact with the Basin Commission Board, the Citizen Coordinating Council, and the public.
-If no Basin Commission staff is available to provide any necessary support, the TLG shall be responsible for assigning these administrative responsibilities.
+BEIPC Staff support: To the extent practicable, the Executive Director and staff shall provide administrative support to the TLG and be responsible for making logistical arrangements, distributing agendas and meeting materials up to five (5) days in advance of a TLG meeting, and developing meeting summaries.
+As well, the Executive Director or staff can help arrange opportunities for the TLG to interact with the Board, the CCC, and the public.
+If no BEIPC staff is available to provide any necessary support, the TLG shall be responsible for assigning these administrative responsibilities.

-Vacancies: Each government entity is responsible for filling its vacancies in a timely manner if it chooses to monitor or contribute to Basin Commission efforts.
+Vacancies: Each government entity is responsible for filling its vacancies in a timely manner if it chooses to monitor or contribute to BEIPC Commission efforts.

 BOARD REVIEW

-Organizational/Functionality Review: The TLG and the Board shall review the TLG’s organizational structure on at least an annual basis.
-If the Board determines that the TLG is not providing adequate advice related to technical or regulatory issues before the Basin Commission, the Board may make suggestions regarding the TLG’s organizational structure.
+Organizational/Functionality Review: The TLG and the Board may review the TLG’s organizational structure on at least an annual basis.
+If the Board determines that the TLG is not providing adequate advice related to technical or regulatory issues before the BEIPC, the Board may make suggestions regarding the TLG’s organizational structure.

 MEETING SCHEDULE/STRUCTURE

-Meeting Schedule: The TLG shall establish its own meeting schedule (e.g., to meet on a bi-monthly, quarterly, or semi-annual basis).
-Meeting times and dates will be set at an early TLG meeting and posted on the Basin Commission’s website: www.basincommission.com.
+Meeting Schedule: The TLG shall establish its own meeting schedules.
+Meeting times and dates will be electronically distributed to TLG members by BEIPC staff at least five (5) days prior to meetings and posted on the BEIPC website: (www.basincommission.com.)

-Meeting Summaries: A designated member of the TLG, the facilitator, or Basin Commission staff will prepare draft summaries of the TLG meetings, including TLG conference calls.
-Project Focus Teams are responsible for developing their own meeting summaries.
-Final TLG meeting summaries will be posted on the Basin Commission website and circulated to TLG members and any other person requesting them.
+Meeting Summaries: A designated member of the TLG or BEIPC staff will prepare draft summaries of the TLG meetings, including TLG conference calls.
+PFTs are responsible for developing their own meeting summaries.
+Final TLG meeting summaries will be posted on the BEIPC website and circulated to TLG members and any other person requesting them.
 Every effort will be made to rely on electronic media.

 CONDUCT OF MEETING